 Apple has a Reuse and Recycling program that will buy your Mac from you.
 This enables you to sell your old Mac computer to Apple along buying a new one.

 Be warned that Apple doesn’t pay the highest rates for Mac computers.
-You will typically get a better deal by selling your Mac to a dedicated second-hand dealer like Computer Exchange or by selling it in a private sale.
+You will typically get a better deal from Mresell or by selling it in a private sale.

-You’ll get more selling it on eBay, Amazon or Gumtree: all of which offer a lively environment for second-hand iPhones.
-If you sell it via eBay and Amazon you’ll also have to pay a service charge, so Gumtree is the way to go for a complete private. sale.
-Here are some sites to check-out before you start.
+You’ll get more selling an old Mac on eBay, Amazon or Gumtree: all of which offer a lively environment for second-hand Macs.
+If you sell the Mac via eBay and Amazon you’ll also have to pay a service charge, so Gumtree is the way to go for a complete private. sale.

 Should I trade my old Mac in before buying a new one?